 COS 170 Structured Programming Laboratory

-CHY 113 Principles of Chemistry I (Core: Science Explorations)
+CHY 113 Principles of Chemistry I (Core: Science Exploration)

-CHY 114 Laboratory Techniques I (Core: Science Explorations)
+CHY 114 Laboratory Techniques I (Core: Science Exploration)

 PHY 121 General Physics I

 PHY 114 Introductory Physics Laboratory I

 PHY 123 General Physics II

 PHY 116 Introductory Physics Laboratory II

 THE 170 Public Speaking or HON 175 Oral Interpretation of Texts